mod-cpp/pacman/test/exercises/11_exercises.md

 * Click on the run button on top of the panel to run the tests
 * Click on the play button on the bottom status bar
 * Select "pacman" in the dropdown
+* To debug, click on the play button with a bug on it on the left vertical bar to open the debug panel
+* Then click the play button on the top of the panel to run in the debugger.

 </details>